UniCredit shareholders urged to reject CEO Orcel's pay rise

-MILAN, March 13 (Reuters) - Leading governance adviser Institutional Shareholder Services (ISS) on Monday recommended shareholders at UniCredit CRDI.MI reject a proposed new pay package for CEO Andrea Orcel as well as the bank's new deferred, all-share bonus scheme.
+MILAN, March 13 (Reuters) - Leading governance adviser Institutional Shareholder Services (ISS) on Monday recommended shareholders at UniCredit CRDI.MI reject a proposed new pay package for CEO Andrea Orcel as well as the bank's new incentive scheme.

+After recommending UniCredit shareholders vote against Orcel's pay package when he first joined in 2021, ISS last year noted his package, especially a 15 million euro ($16.1 million) severance payment, remained of concern, stopping short of calling for a rejection.

+But two years after hiring the former head of investment banking at UBS UBSG.S, UniCredit is now proposing hiking Orcel's fixed salary by 30% while a corresponding increase in the variable pay would be tied to the group beating financial targets.

 "All in all, despite some positive changes, the 2023 group incentive system and the proposed amendments to the executive compensation framework do not warrant support," ISS wrote in a report, a copy of which was seen by Reuters.